Ebrahiminegin67/XAI_multi_agent/README.md

 A major challenge is how to expose complex reasoning, highlight the most relevant explanations, and provide intuitive human control — **without overwhelming users**.

-### Thesis Goal
+### Project Goal
-This thesis aims to design and prototype an **XAI-driven control layer** that unifies and exposes the capabilities of semantic reasoning and multi-agent decision systems.
+This project aims to design and prototype an **XAI-driven control layer** that unifies and exposes the capabilities of semantic reasoning and multi-agent decision systems.

 The objective is to provide:
 - human-readable explanations,